Georgian Airways Flight 834

-On 4 April 2011, Georgian Airways Flight 834, a Bombardier CRJ100 passenger jet of Georgian Airways operating a domestic flight from Kisangani to Kinshasa in Democratic Republic of Congo (DRC) crashed while attempting to land at Kinshasa Airport.
+On 4 April 2011, Georgian Airways Flight 834, a Bombardier CRJ100 passenger jet of Georgian Airways operating a domestic flight from Kisangani to Kinshasa in the Democratic Republic of Congo (DRC) crashed while attempting to land at Kinshasa Airport.
 The aircraft, which was chartered by the United Nations, was trying to land during a thunderstorm.
 Of the 33 people on board, only one person survived.
-It remains as United Nations' deadliest aviation disaster.
-It is also the third deadliest air disaster involving the CRJ100/200, behind Comair Flight 5191 and China Eastern Airlines Flight 5210.
+The incident remains as the United Nations' deadliest aviation disaster.
+It is also the third-deadliest air disaster involving the CRJ100/200, behind Comair Flight 5191 and China Eastern Airlines Flight 5210.

 The government of the DRC set up an investigation commission to probe the crash.
 It concluded that the aircraft had encountered a microburst moments after initiating a go-around, causing it to rapidly lose its altitude.
 Even though the crew's weather radar had depicted severe weather activity around the airport, the crew didn't discontinue their flight to Kinshasa.
 Following the rapid altitude loss, the crew failed to recover the aircraft due to their very low altitude.

 Aircraft

-The aircraft was a Bombardier CRJ100ER, registered 4L-GAE with a manufacturer serial number of c/n 7070.
-The aircraft was delivered in 1995 to French airline Brit Air, as F-GRJA.
-It was sold to Georgian Airways in September 2007.
-On 13 May 2008, under a lease agreement, the aircraft was chartered by the United Nations for its MONUSCO mission in Congo.
+The aircraft was a Bombardier CRJ100ER, registered as 4L-GAE with a manufacturer serial number of c/n 7070.
+On 13 May 2008, under a lease agreement, the aircraft was chartered by the United Nations for its MONUSCO mission in the DRC.